ikanurfitriani/Prak-Pemrograman-Web-Server-Side/README.md

 # Praktikum Pemrograman Web Server Side
-Repositori ini memuat arsip kode dari mata kuliah Praktikum Pemrograman Web Server Side di semester 4.
-Yang mana di dalamnya terdapat bagian praktik, latihan dan tugas yang telah saya kerjakan.
+This repository contains code archives from the Web Server Side Programming Practicum course in semester 4.
+In which there are practical sections, exercises and assignments that I have done.

 ## Author
 [@Ika Nurfitriani](http://github.com/ikanurfitriani)